Fuse

 Architectural Rationale

-Registration Through Dependency Injection
+Registration through Dependency Injection

 Language behavior is registered with the service container, not hard-coded.
 The default composition registers the C# language plugin and the built-in format reducers: